noahapursell/brogrammer-snake-challenge/README.md

 *SnakeGame* can also take in a optional parameter called display, which should be of type *SnakeGameDisplay* (note - this is an abstract class).
 An example of a *SnakeGameDisplay* class is *cli_display* located in `lib/models/displays/cli_display`.
 Feel free to make additional display classes.

+## Submission
+You will submit a **SnakePlayer** class as well as additional helper files if needed.
+We will discuss specifics later.